Personal Injury Attorney

 States of Practice:

-Mr. Wright practices primarily in Florida but has also handled cases in Georgia, Tennessee, Mississippi, Arkansas, North Carolina, and New York in association with law firms having principal offices in or near those states when called upon for his expertise.
+Mr. Wright practices primarily in Florida but has also handled cases in Georgia, Tennessee, Mississippi, Arkansas, North Carolina, and Massachusetts in association with law firms having principal offices in or near those states or upon admission pro hac vice.

-Mr. Wright is also board certified by the National Board of Trial Advocacy and the National Board of Legal Specialization and Certification, organizations accredited by the American Bar Association to certify attorneys in the specialty of civil trial law.
+Since 1999, Mr. Wright has also been board certified by the National Board of Trial Advocacy and the National Board of Civil Pretrial Practice Advocacy of the National Board of Legal Specialization and Certification, organizations accredited by the American Bar Association to certify attorneys in the specialty of civil trial law and civil pretrial practice.
 Board certification by the NBTA also requires passing an examination, favorable peer review, and substantial experience in a career concentrating in civil trial law.
+Less than 1% of attorneys nationwide are board certified in civil trial advocacy.
+He is a Board Certified Civil Pretrial Advocate and a Board Certified Civil Trial Advocate.
+Beginning in 2009-2010 Mr. Wright has also served as a member of the NBTA advisory committee.
+Consumers who select attorneys who are board certified by the NBTA can be assured that they are retaining a highly experienced and specialized practitioner.
+As the United States Supreme Court stated in its opinion:

 Selection as “Super Lawyer”: